New Shadow Tracking method – for particle characterization

 Many users performing volumetric PIV measurements are often challenged by a limited budget and lack of expertise.
 In this case, a cost-efficient and suitable approach is the use of a Stereo PIV measurement setup that can be traversed within the volume of interest (see figure).
 On one hand, the user can resort to the more accustomed Stereo PIV measurements, on the other hand, it eliminates the need for additional cameras and the user is not restricted to smaller illuminated volumes or the necessity of using a high-power laser to illuminate a larger volume as in the case of volumetric measurements.
 The new feature “Merge 2D vectors to 3D vectors” supports representing 2D vectors measured by a scanning stereo PIV setup as 3D vectors.

 Stereo PIV measurement setup (2D) used to obtain a volumetric representation (3D) of data

 New customizable Filter Library – for custom filters

 Another new feature in DynamicStudio 5.1 is the addition of a customizable Filter Library in the Image Processing Library (IPL).
-Here users can save filter of their own choice and design or make use of the predefined filters.
+Here users can save filters of their own choice and design or make use of the predefined filters.
 Square and odd-sized kernels from 3×3 to 15×15 are supported and filter coefficients can be either floating point or integer values.
-In the former case, processed images will also be floating point, while the latter will produce images with the same gray-scale depth as the parent image.
-For integer image formats grayscale values will be truncated at zero and at the upper limit (e.g. 255, 1023 or 4095 for 8-, 10- or 12-bit images, respectively).
-To avoid or reduce overflow, a filter divisor can be specified when integer filter values have chosen.
+In the former case, processed images will also be floating points, while the latter will produce images with the same gray-scale depth as the parent image.
+For integer image formats grayscale values will be truncated at zero and the upper limit (e.g. 255, 1023, or 4095 for 8-, 10- or 12-bit images, respectively).
+To avoid or reduce overflow, a filter divisor can be specified when integer filter values have been chosen.